leggedrobotics/open3d_slam/README.md

 The documentation and example datasets can be found here [open3d_slam Documentation](https://open3d-slam.readthedocs.io/en/latest/).

-We provide a catkin wrapper for Open3D such that you can easily use Open3D in your ROS projects.
+We provide an Open3D wrapper such that you can easily use Open3D in your ROS projects.
 See documentation in [open3d_catkin/README.md](https://github.com/leggedrobotics/open3d_slam/tree/master/open3d_catkin).

 If you find this work useful, or use it for your research, please consider citing the corresponding work: